 Experience and special responsibilities: Jennifer joined the Board in February 2008 and was appointed Deputy Chair in March 2009.
 In February 2010, Jennifer was appointed to the Chair.
-She is a Management Consultant with over 20 years financial services experience.
+She is a Management Consultant with over 20 years' financial services experience.

-- Risk & Audit (until May 2010)

-- Members Equity Protection

-- Nominations & Remuneration (from May 2010)
+- Members' Equity Protection - Nominations & Remuneration